 If you have any bookworms on your list, Apalachicola is the place to shop this holiday season!
 Take a gander at Forgotten Coast Used & Out of Print Books on Water Street in Apalach.
 This local store specializes in gift-quality used books with a regional focus, first editions, and collectible works on southern and local literature.

 Turn the page and stroll to Downtown Books on Commerce Street, where you can browse the best new titles and much-loved classics, as well as games and other fun gifts.

 Something for Everyone

-Also in Apalachicola, don’t miss Riverside Mercantile, an old-fashioned vendor mall featuring an assortment vintage items, new merchandise, jewelry, nautical gifts and decor, candles, ornaments, handmade cypress décor and more.
+Also in Apalachicola, don’t miss Riverside Mercantile, an old-fashioned vendor mall featuring an assortment of vintage items, new merchandise, jewelry, nautical gifts and decor, candles, ornaments, handmade cypress décor, and more.

 Furniture & Home Décor

 If you’re hunting for a more sizeable gift, look no further than Tiffins Furniture in Eastpoint.
 This 25,000-square foot store is one of the largest retail stores on the Florida Panhandle offering a wide range of furniture, hand-made cypress and pine tables, and art, including original paintings and prints from the Tiffins.